Tourism Fernie Home Page

 • Floating the Elk River

-The peaceful section between the North Fernie Bridge and Dogwood Park is the recommended section for floating in tubes.
-Many continue to a small sandy area at James White Park on the left side downriver from Dogwood Park.
-You'll be surrounded by the mountain view as you gently cruise by the town.
+The slow Level 1 & 2 section between Annex Park by the North Fernie Bridge and Dogwood Park is the recommended section for floating in tubes.
+Many continue to a small sandy area at James White Park on the left side downriver and around the bend from Dogwood Park.
+You'll be surrounded by the mountain views as you gently cruise by the town.

-**There is a large logjam near to the Stanford Resort, floating the river past Dogwood Park is not recommended.**
+**There is a large logjam river left near to the Stanford Resort, floating the river past Dogwood or James White Park is not recommended.**

 We recommend picking up a copy of the Elk River Map and Guide prior to any outing on the water.
 Due to the dynamic nature of the river, conditions will change throughout the season, please always check with the Visitor Information Centre for updates.